 A dark, quiet room is perhaps the most common refuge during the headache phase of a migraine attack because it removes a majority of any external factors that may be worsening the attack.
 One published survey showed that it was in fact the most popular treatment method, with more than 90% of patients having tried it.(10) Additional research has shown that a quiet dark room can begin to diminish symptoms within 10-20 minutes after the onset of an attack.

-TheraSpecs lenses are designed to filter out the wavelengths that produce the most sensitivity.
-This includes the blue-green wavelengths as well as the flicker produced by fluorescent lighting.
+TheraSpecs are designed specifically for people with the headache disorder by filtering out the wavelengths that produce the most sensitivity.
+This includes blue wavelengths as well as the pulsing produced by fluorescent lighting.
 Several studies have shown that the TheraSpecs tint can reduce the frequency of attacks by as much as 74% when compared with other colored lenses, and their indoor glasses are light enough for everyday use.

 Dark, polarized sunglasses will help cut the glare of outdoor lights and are a great option for bright days.
 Finding a pair that also has wraparound protection may also be advantageous.
 If regular sunglasses do not work for you, TheraSpecs outdoor migraine sunglasses incorporate the same protective tint on darker, polarized lenses and can help reduce the harmful effects of the sun.
 However, it is important to remember that sunglasses should not be worn indoors on a regular basis because they can make your sensitivity to light worse over time.(11)